PLM KPIs: What Metrics to Track to Measure the Success of a PLM Project

 • Decrease customer returns

-2. Link each KPI to a clear objective
+2. Connect each KPI to a clear objective

 A good indicator always answers a specific business question.
-If this link is not obvious, the KPI is probably useless.
+If that connection isn't obvious, the KPI is probably unnecessary.

-3. Verify that they are measurable and actionable
+3. Make sure they are measurable and actionable

 • Define a measurement frequency (monthly, quarterly)